v-baosu/MB-320-Microsoft-Dynamics-365-Supply-Chain-Management-Manufacturing/Instructions/Labs/M2 Manage manufacturing processes.md

 3. On the **Versions** FastTab, click **Activities**.

-4. In the list on the left, select the **00074 ñ Transfer from Warehouse 13 to 51** activity.
+4. In the list on the left, select the **00074 ‚Äì Transfer from Warehouse 13 to 51** activity.

 5. On the **Successors** FastTab, click **Add successor**.
 The **Create